 Since FODMAPs are found in a wide range of foods, the low FODMAP program is already very restrictive.
 Adding a second layer to the puzzle, like vegetarianism or veganism, can make following the low FODMAP program a little more complicated.
 But it can absolutely be done!

-If you're integrating the low FODMAP diet into a plant-based diet, the first thing you should do is consult a FODMAP-trained dietitian.
-A trained dietitian can take a look at your current diet and help you find safe servings sizes of many vegetarian staples (like beans, nuts, and seeds) and help you find low FODMAP swaps for any high FODMAP foods in your daily diet.
+If you're integrating the low FODMAP diet into a plant-based diet, the first thing you should do is consult a FODMAP-trained gut specialist.
+A trained specialist can take a look at your current diet and help you find safe servings sizes of many vegetarian staples (like beans, nuts, and seeds) and help you find low FODMAP swaps for any high FODMAP foods in your daily diet.

 Here is a short overview of some of the nutrients you'll need to consider during the low FODMAP program.